U.S. regulators failed to spot deadly GM defects that others saw

 With a staff of 600, NHTSA has struggled to uphold its mandate of policing auto manufacturers over dangerous defects at a time when advanced electronics make today's cars more complex, safety advocates say.

-"The agency is certainly understaffed and outgunned," said Sean Kane, founder of Safety Research & Strategies Inc and a regular consultant to plaintiffs' lawyers.
+"The agency is certainly understaffed and outgunned," said Sean Kane, founder of Safety Research & Strategies Inc and a regular expert witness for plaintiffs lawyers.
 Still, Kane said he found the agency's actions in the GM case "hard to fathom" given the amount of information available to it.

 NHTSA has faced criticism before for its oversight.
 It came under fire for waiting to open an investigation into blowouts of Firestone tires in Ford Explorers until 2000, about 10 years after initial reports of accidents.
 That controversy prompted Congress to pass the TREAD Act, which ordered manufacturers to report additional information on defects to NHTSA, much of which is not made public.